Morgan Stanley Increases Nucor (NYSE:NUE) Price Target to $95.00

-Nucor (NYSE:NUE) had its target price hoisted by investment analysts at Morgan Stanley from $71.00 to $95.00 in a research report issued on Tuesday, Price Targets.com reports.
+Nucor (NYSE:NUE) had its target price increased by equities researchers at Morgan Stanley from $71.00 to $95.00 in a research report issued on Monday, Benzinga reports.
 The firm currently has an “equal weight” rating on the basic materials company’s stock.
-Morgan Stanley’s price target suggests a potential downside of 1.03% from the company’s current price.
+Morgan Stanley’s target price indicates a potential downside of 8.19% from the company’s current price.

-A number of other brokerages have also recently commented on NUE.
-Argus upgraded Nucor from a “hold” rating to a “buy” rating and set a $85.00 price target for the company in a research note on Thursday, March 25th.
-Zacks Investment Research raised Nucor from a “hold” rating to a “strong-buy” rating and set a $76.00 price target on the stock in a research note on Wednesday, March 10th.
-Bank of America upgraded Nucor from an “underperform” rating to a “neutral” rating and boosted their price target for the stock from $56.00 to $80.00 in a report on Monday, April 26th.
-The Goldman Sachs Group assumed coverage on shares of Nucor in a research report on Thursday, April 15th.
-They set a “buy” rating and a $86.00 target price on the stock.
-Finally, BMO Capital Markets upped their price target on shares of Nucor from $63.00 to $75.00 and gave the company a “market perform” rating in a research report on Wednesday, March 17th.
-Seven investment analysts have rated the stock with a hold rating, four have given a buy rating and one has given a strong buy rating to the company’s stock.
-The company presently has an average rating of “Buy” and a consensus price target of $66.58.
+Several other research firms have also commented on NUE.
+BMO Capital Markets increased their price objective on shares of Nucor from $86.00 to $110.00 and gave the company a “market perform” rating in a research report on Friday, May 14th.
+The Goldman Sachs Group initiated coverage on Nucor in a research note on Thursday, April 15th.
+They set a “buy” rating and a $86.00 price objective on the stock.
+Argus upgraded Nucor from a “hold” rating to a “buy” rating and set a $85.00 target price for the company in a report on Thursday, March 25th.
+Credit Suisse Group upgraded Nucor from a “neutral” rating to an “outperform” rating and increased their price target for the company from $48.00 to $63.00 in a report on Wednesday, February 3rd.
+Finally, Zacks Investment Research raised shares of Nucor from a “hold” rating to a “strong-buy” rating and set a $76.00 price target for the company in a research note on Wednesday, March 10th.
+Six analysts have rated the stock with a hold rating, four have given a buy rating and one has given a strong buy rating to the stock.
+The company has a consensus rating of “Buy” and a consensus target price of $69.50.

-Nucor (NYSE:NUE) last posted its quarterly earnings results on Thursday, April 22nd.
-The basic materials company reported $3.10 earnings per share for the quarter, missing analysts’ consensus estimates of $3.14 by ($0.04).
-The company had revenue of $7.02 billion during the quarter, compared to analyst estimates of $7.39 billion.
-Nucor had a net margin of 2.15% and a return on equity of 7.21%.
-The company’s revenue for the quarter was up 24.8% on a year-over-year basis.
-During the same quarter in the previous year, the business posted $0.99 earnings per share.
-On average, analysts anticipate that Nucor will post 3.22 EPS for the current fiscal year.
+Nucor (NYSE:NUE) last released its quarterly earnings data on Thursday, April 22nd.
+The basic materials company reported $3.10 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $3.14 by ($0.04).
+The firm had revenue of $7.02 billion during the quarter, compared to the consensus estimate of $7.39 billion.
+Nucor had a return on equity of 7.21% and a net margin of 2.15%.
+The business’s revenue was up 24.8% compared to the same quarter last year.
+During the same period in the previous year, the firm earned $0.99 EPS.
+As a group, sell-side analysts expect that Nucor will post 3.22 earnings per share for the current year.

+Nucor announced that its board has authorized a share repurchase program on Thursday, May 13th that authorizes the company to buyback $3.00 billion in shares.
+This buyback authorization authorizes the basic materials company to reacquire up to 9.4% of its stock through open market purchases.
+Stock buyback programs are usually an indication that the company’s leadership believes its shares are undervalued.

-In related news, insider Michael D. Keller sold 14,412 shares of the firm’s stock in a transaction that occurred on Thursday, March 18th.
-The stock was sold at an average price of $71.50, for a total transaction of $1,030,458.00.
-Following the completion of the sale, the insider now owns 29,558 shares of the company’s stock, valued at $2,113,397.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, EVP Kenneth Rex Query sold 3,000 shares of the business’s stock in a transaction that occurred on Monday, March 8th.
-The shares were sold at an average price of $65.54, for a total value of $196,620.00.
-Following the completion of the transaction, the executive vice president now directly owns 63,810 shares in the company, valued at $4,182,107.40.
+In other Nucor news, EVP Craig A. Feldman sold 29,672 shares of the business’s stock in a transaction dated Wednesday, February 24th.
+The shares were sold at an average price of $62.53, for a total value of $1,855,390.16.
+Following the completion of the transaction, the executive vice president now directly owns 109,311 shares in the company, valued at $6,835,216.83.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, EVP Kenneth Rex Query sold 3,000 shares of the firm’s stock in a transaction dated Monday, March 8th.
+The shares were sold at an average price of $65.54, for a total transaction of $196,620.00.
+Following the completion of the sale, the executive vice president now owns 63,810 shares in the company, valued at $4,182,107.40.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 321,537 shares of company stock valued at $26,145,749.
-Corporate insiders own 1.39% of the company’s stock.
+Insiders have sold a total of 321,537 shares of company stock worth $26,145,749 in the last ninety days.
+Insiders own 1.39% of the company’s stock.

-Institutional investors and hedge funds have recently bought and sold shares of the stock.
-Capital Asset Advisory Services LLC bought a new position in shares of Nucor during the fourth quarter valued at about $28,000.
-Bogart Wealth LLC purchased a new stake in Nucor during the first quarter valued at about $34,000.
-AllSquare Wealth Management LLC bought a new position in Nucor during the first quarter worth about $34,000.
-Regent Peak Wealth Advisors LLC purchased a new position in shares of Nucor in the fourth quarter worth about $35,000.
-Finally, Lloyd Advisory Services LLC. bought a new stake in shares of Nucor in the first quarter valued at approximately $35,000.
-Institutional investors own 75.12% of the company’s stock.
+Several hedge funds have recently modified their holdings of NUE.
+Paloma Partners Management Co grew its stake in Nucor by 155.8% during the 1st quarter.
+Paloma Partners Management Co now owns 45,175 shares of the basic materials company’s stock worth $3,627,000 after buying an additional 27,514 shares during the last quarter.
+Canada Pension Plan Investment Board increased its position in shares of Nucor by 182.2% in the 1st quarter.
+Canada Pension Plan Investment Board now owns 552,202 shares of the basic materials company’s stock valued at $44,325,000 after acquiring an additional 356,549 shares during the period.
+Voloridge Investment Management LLC purchased a new position in Nucor in the 1st quarter worth $10,809,000.
+Bluefin Capital Management LLC purchased a new position in Nucor in the 1st quarter worth $602,000.
+Finally, Eaton Vance Management increased its holdings in shares of Nucor by 0.5% in the first quarter.
+Eaton Vance Management now owns 313,315 shares of the basic materials company’s stock valued at $25,149,000 after purchasing an additional 1,559 shares during the period.
+75.12% of the stock is currently owned by institutional investors and hedge funds.

 About Nucor